es-tooling/module-replacements/docs/modules/body-parser.md

 # Body-parser

-`body-parser` can be replaced with more modern alternatives which is both lighter and faster.
+`body-parser` can be replaced with more modern alternatives which are both lighter and faster.

 # Alternatives